Saltear navegación

 a) No participant should be accompanied by any motor vehicle, motorcycle, bicycle or any other type of vehicle.
 Neither should they be accompanied by a person for assistance throughout the course.
 If this occurs and is noticed by the Organization, such runner will be warned and penalized with 15 minutes.
 If the fault is repeated, they will be disqualified.

-c) Exclusive for 100Mi: participants of this distance may have one (1) person as external assistance.
-This assistance will be allowed, exclusively, in the one (1) station determined by the organization.
+d) Exclusive for 100Mi: participants of this distance may have one (1) person as external assistance.
+This assistance will be allowed, exclusively in the positions determined by the organization.
 This assistant must be accredited by the runner during the accreditation process.
 The implementation of this external assistance is detailed in the 100Mi Participant Guide.

-g) Forbidden Substances: The Prohibited List (list of prohibited substances and methods) is based on WADA's list (World Anti-Doping Agency).
-Such list can be found https://www.wada-ama.org/en/news/wada-publishes-2023-prohibited-list
+h) Forbidden Substances: The Prohibited List (list of prohibited substances and methods) is based on WADA's list (World Anti-Doping Agency).
+Such list can be found https://www.wada-ama.org/en/news/wada-publishes-2025-prohibited-list

 100Mi